cpmpercussion/chroma-template/article.md

 | Guitar     | 0    | 6       | 0        |
 | Theremin   | 0    | 0       | 2        |
 | Trumpet    | 3    | 0       | 0        |
-:A table of musical instrument configurations
+Table: A table of musical instrument configurations

 The LaTeX template for that generates the PDF files tends to "float" figures and tables, so they may not end up _precisely_ where put in text.
 It's usually better just to let this happen and not try to override it.